 On tours that travel through very remote areas we provide energy bars and drinks for you to carry with you on the bike and also set up ‘refresh’ points where necessary.
 We generally do not have these for our tours in Europe (Amber Route and Orient Express) as juices and other snacks are more readily available along the routes.

-Our large overland Isuzu truck comes complete with water and kitchen storage, 51 lockers, access doors, passenger seating area with reinforced frame and seatbelts, bicycle racks and roof tire rack.
+For example, in Africa our large overland Isuzu truck comes complete with water and kitchen storage, 51 lockers, access doors, passenger seating area with reinforced frame and seatbelts, bicycle racks and roof tire rack.
 These, along with many other safety and convenience features, will enhance your experience and the streamline the work environment for the staff.
-We look forward to having you join us and our new fleet in the years ahead.

 Quick Overview of how the Support Trucks System Works

 Each rider is provided with a space on our support trucks (or vans) to transport their gear.
 The trucks also carry up to 2000 liters of water (where necessary) and all the food and equipment for the tour.
 If for some reason you cannot ride your bike, the trucks can carry some passengers with bikes (the amount of passengers we can carry will vary from tour to tour, please check with our office).
 Our vehicle support system is not designed to carry a large number of people or carry people on a regular basis.
 The support is based on the assumption that everyone will attempt to cycle at least a portion of the day.
 There could be times where we help you to arrange local transport when we are full.
 This often ends up being part of the fun and adventure!

 The vehicles are essential for not only what they carry, but also for the security they provide.
 They are able to respond to emergencies in remote regions, are supplied with first aid equipment, and can transport sick, injured or tired cyclists.